TrustTheVote-Project/VersaClient/README.md

 ## Technologies Used

-VersaClient was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3., part of the Angular JavaScript Framework.
+VersaClient was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3., part of the [Angular](https://angular.io/) TypeScript application development framework.

 The VersaClient will connect to the [TrustTheVote-Project/VersaEDM-Backend](https://github.com/TrustTheVote-Project/VersaEDM-Backend) API to save and validate election data.